k4rth33k/ActorTraits/README.md

 # ActorTraits
-This repo is a submission for Bipolar's Internship
+This repo is a submission for Bipolar Factory's Internship

 The repo consists of two folders